gooblabs/soccergirls/README.md

 🚀 🐼

-This page will be used to centralize information relevant for players and parents.
+This team WIKI page will be used to centralize information relevant for players and parents.
 TeamSnap will continue to be the main communication hub for event scheduling and team messaging.

 ### Key Links